phptuts/codingwithnoah/summer-camp/day-1/human-circuit/index.md

 ## Instructions

-1) Take the piece on your desk and touch it to the camper next to you.
-If you have led hold it up so everyone can see it.
+1) Get in a circle and connect all the wires together with the led and the battery.
+The instructor will hold the battery.

-2) The instructor will touch the wire to the watch battery.
-Notice that the light when the instructor touches the battery the wires to the battery.
+2) Notice the light went on when the instructor touches the battery to the wires.

-3) Now ask the camper's what will happen once a person disconnects their wire?
-Let them have a mini debate.
+3) Now ask the students what will happen once a person disconnects their wire?

 4) Then have a person do this to see who was right.

-5) Pass the battery around the circle and ask the camper's if they can tell you which side is positive and which side is negative.
+5) Pass the battery around the circle and ask the students if they can tell you which side is positive and which side is negative.

-6) The instructor takes back the battery and ask what will happen if the instructor switches the way the led is hooked up with the battery.
-Have a mini debate.
+6) The instructor takes back the battery back.
+Then ask what will happen to the led if we switch the way the battery is hooked into the circuit.

 7) Then do it and see what happens.

-8) Explain that an led will only let electricity flow one way from the positive end to the negative end.
-The way you can tell is that the positive end is the long end of the led.
-Explain that a led is a light emitting diode.
+An led will only let electricity flow one way from the positive end to the negative end.
+LED stand for light emitting diode.
 A diode is an electronic component that only allow electricity to flow one way.
-Explain the electricity flows from positive to ground.
-Explain the reason is that we view it this way is because people in the 1800's got it wrong. :)
+Electricity flows from positive to ground.
+The reason that we view it this way is because people in the 1800's got it wrong. :)

 9) Now have the other instructor place a resistor into the circuit.
-Explain that a resistor will decrease the amount of electrons flowing through the wire.

-10) Now ask the campers what will happen if the instructor switches the side the resistor is hooked up.  have a mini debate.
+10) Now ask the students what will happen if the instructor switches the side the resistor is hooked up.

 11) Now have the instructor do that.

-12) Now review and ask the campers a bunch of questions to be sure that they understand the material.

-13) Now have camper blink the led 1 second for 20 seconds.
-Ask them if they did this consistently?
-Ask them if they can think of a better way of doing it consistently?
+12) Now have students blink the led 1 second for 20 seconds.

+## Review

+- Can you did better than a computer could, and not why?
+- What is a resistor?
+- What is an led?
+- What is a battery?
+- Which direction does electricity flow from in the diagrams?
+- What did you learn?